Contract Terms and Provisions

 20. University Housing Keys/Fobs

-Resident will be charged $30 for each lost or unreturned room/apartment key and $15 for each lost or unreturned outside door key or mailbox key.
-At University Village the replacement key cost is $115.00 for an apartment recore (this includes but is not limited to, any keys for you, roommate(s), and the temporary keys) and $35.00 for a replacement access fob.
+In the event of lost or unreturned keys, residents will be charged $60 for each room/apartment key, $35 for each mailbox key, and $15 for each outside door key.
+At University Village the replacement key cost is $145.00 for an apartment recore (this includes but is not limited to, any keys for you, roommate(s), and the temporary keys) and $35.00 for a replacement access fob.

 21. Contract Release Request and Termination During the Contract Period